 There are a number of pre-requisites that need to be in place in before MacroView Corporate Email Filing (CEF) will function.
 Below are the most common issues and workarounds.

 No 'Corporate Rules' tab on Email Filing Rules dialog

-Once a Corporate Filing Rules file has been defined in the registry the Corporate Rules tab should be visible on the Email Filing Rules dialog.
+IF you are using an earlier version, once a Corporate Filing Rules file has been defined in the registry the Corporate Rules tab should be visible on the Email Filing Rules dialog.

 If it is not visible, check the following:

 - Is the version of MacroView DMF or Message 8.6 or later?

 - Has the rules xml file been specified in the following location in the registry?

 - Does the file the registry setting is pointing to exist, and do you have read access to it?